redwoodjs/redwood/docs/docs/builds.md

 ---
-description: What happens when you run `yarn rw build`
+description: What happens when you build your app
 ---
 # Builds